Skip to Main Content

 How much do women pay for car insurance?

 The cost of car insurance for women varies based on numerous additional rating factors, such as age (except in Hawaii and Massachusetts), location, vehicle type and the coverage options chosen.
-The average cost of full coverage car insurance in the U.S. for women is $2,008 per year, slightly lower than the overall national average cost for full coverage of $2,014 per year for males and females combined.
+The average cost of full coverage car insurance in the U.S. for women is $2,323 per year, slightly lower than the national average cost for men: $2,372.

 Car insurance rates for women by carrier

 In most states, car insurance companies will consider your gender when calculating your personalized premium.
 This is because statistically, women are less likely than men to get into accidents and drive recklessly.
-However, every car insurance company charges women different rates for coverage.
-For example, USAA has much lower average rates for women than Erie or Travelers.
+However, not every car insurance company charges lower rates for women, and the effect of gender on your rates will depend on the carrier you're getting quotes from.

 In the table below, you can see the average cost of full coverage and minimum coverage car insurance for women from some of the top car insurance carriers.